0xsuryansh/searchNBAMonorepo/README.md

-This is commit Merge pull request #108 from skekre98/ci
+This is commit fixed previous issue

-ci update